 Want to track your own progress?

 So, as we wrap up this EPP Pro series, I have a small invitation.
-For the month of July, what if you started to track any progress you make whenever you make it?
+What if you started to track any progress you make whenever you make it?
 Not a “stitch a day” kind of practice or a competition or even a stitchalong.
 Just simple reflection upon your progress.
 Then, validate it by writing it down in black and white.

 A Creative Community Practice

 And because stitching together is one of my favorite things, even if it’s virtually, I’d love to cheer you on over on Instagram.
 You can use the hashtag #istitchedtoday to share your progress along with me, in addition to writing it down.
-There are no rules or timelines, but for the sake of breaking things down into bite-sized chunks, let’s focus on just the month of July.
+There are no rules or timelines.

 This practice thrives on validating any amount of progress you make at all, at any pace that works for you.
 From stitching by hand, basting a quilt, or machine sewing, it deserves to be written down.
 If you stitch one seam, baste one paper piece, or simply pull out an old WIP and see what it has to say, it counts.